Alejogb1/job-board/blog-data/how-to-move-container-registrations-to-a-new-assembly-with-prismunityforms.md

 id: "how-to-move-container-registrations-to-a-new-assembly-with-prismunityforms"
 ---

-alright, so, you're facing the classic prism.unity.forms container migration headache, right? i’ve been there, multiple times, and it’s never *fun*. i've spent way more hours than i care to count staring at registration errors. it usually starts when your project grows and you realize putting everything in the main application assembly was a terrible idea (we all do it, don’t judge too hard). let's get into it.
+, so, you're facing the classic prism.unity.forms container migration headache, right? i’ve been there, multiple times, and it’s never _fun_. i've spent way more hours than i care to count staring at registration errors. it usually starts when your project grows and you realize putting everything in the main application assembly was a terrible idea (we all do it, don’t judge too hard). let's get into it.

 the core issue is that prism’s unity container needs to know where all your types are so it can do its dependency injection magic. when you start splitting your registrations across different assemblies, unity gets confused. prism has some ways to deal with this, but they’re not always obvious.

-first, forget the idea of moving all your registrations to one other assembly. this is often a bad design idea. the better pattern, generally is to move the registrations related to a *feature* into the assembly that contains the feature. this will reduce coupling and make the project more maintainable in the long run.
+first, forget the idea of moving all your registrations to one other assembly. this is often a bad design idea. the better pattern, generally is to move the registrations related to a _feature_ into the assembly that contains the feature. this will reduce coupling and make the project more maintainable in the long run.

 so, you've got your main application project, let’s call it `mycoolapp`. it used to have all your view models, services, etc., and the unity registrations inside. now, you've created a new assembly, `mycoolapp.featureA`, for some specific functionality. you want to register the types defined in `mycoolapp.featureA` with unity. the straightforward, but often problematic approach, is just trying to get unity to scan the new assembly. that typically ends in pain.